 Tired of not getting any conversions from your landing page?

-A lot of people actually miss the point of what landing pages are supposed to do.
+A lot of people actually miss the point of what landing pages are supposed to do, especially when using a landing page builder with pre-made templates.
 The entire point of a landing page is really simple.

 It helps to solve a problem.

-If you can make your visitors believe that you can solve their problem, then you will get leads and sales through your landing page.
+If you can make your visitors believe that you can solve their problem, then you will win the click and add more leads and sales through your landing page & marketing.

-Not only is it making your system less-efficient, but it is also actually costing you money through wasted time, effort, and ad spend If you want to live the lifestyle you’ve always wanted, you need this part of the puzzle to fit.
-You need this cog to work effectively.
+If you want to live the lifestyle you’ve always wanted, you need this part of the puzzle to fit.
+You need to add this cog to work effectively.

 This is the engine of your machine… and you are responsible for getting it on track.

-So today, I’m going to show you how a real, functional, effective landing page is constructed… the right headline formula, the right web-copy, call to actions, the biggest landing page mistake you need to avoid, and more.
+So today, I’m going to show you how a real, functional, effective landing page is constructed in order to get click from your ads and add leads… the right headline formula, the right web-copy, call to actions, the biggest landing page mistake you need to avoid, and more.

 What is a Landing Page and How Does It Work?

 A landing page is a single-button page on your website that is crafted to generate one specific response from visitors.
-It is, quite simply, a web page specifically designed as the ‘landing place’ for new web visitors, and is designed to elicit a reaction (usually in the form of a call-to-action button push) from visitors who view your website.
+It is, quite simply, a web page specifically designed as the ‘landing place’ for new web visitors, and is designed to elicit a reaction (usually in the form of a call-to-action button push) from visitors who click on your ads to view your website.

 It is a little old-school, all the best copywriting books are, since it was written in the 1940s… but it is packed with knowledge that transfers 100% to our world today, mostly because the principles are founded in the psychology behind sales and headlines.